August 29, 2002

 The pathway to holiness emerges from reflecting on the wonder of the saving work that Jesus accomplished on the cross.
-In this message Alistair Begg focuses on the truth that He has done all that is necessary in relationship to sin, to God, to Satan, and to us.
-In light of this truth, we should then we respond with a life marked by holy devotion, feeding on the Word of God, living in the fear of God, and resting in the grace of God.
+In this message, Alistair Begg focuses on the truth that He has done all that is necessary in relationship to sin, to God, to Satan, and to us.
+In light of this truth, we should then we respond with a life marked by holy devotion, feeding on God’s Word, living in the fear of Him, and resting in His grace.

 Let’s take our Bibles and turn to Hebrews chapter 10.
 I essentially want to speak to you tonight, and speak to myself this evening, about the matter of holiness.
 The Bible says that “without holiness no one will see the Lord.”
 And here in Hebrews chapter 10—and I haven’t taken the time to read it, but I hope you’ll open your Bibles and keep them open to it—you find that in verse 14 we read these words:

 “By one sacrifice he”—that is, Jesus—“has made perfect forever those who are being made holy.”